 C.O.P.S.: Several episodes have depicted male-on-female violence, with the officers responding to stop the proceedings.

-Criminal Minds: Does this a lot.
-Usually it's done so the UnSub can gain control of the victim in question, but sometimes- such as in "Minimal Loss" when Emily Prentiss allows herself to get smacked around (or is actually overpowered in a fight by Ian Doyle) and the final victim who was rescued in "The Slave of Duty"- the Big Bad gets to actually partake in a beating.
+Criminal Minds: The show does this a lot.
+Usually it's done so the UnSub can gain control of the victim in question, but sometimes-such as in "Minimal Loss" when Emily Prentiss allows herself to get smacked around (or is actually overpowered in a fight by Ian Doyle) and the final victim who was rescued in "The Slave of Duty"-the Big Bad gets to actually partake in a beating.